uililo/orthogonality-analysis/README.md

 # Orthogonality analysis

+This repository is obsolete.
+More up-to-date code can be found in repository [orthogonal-subspaces](https://github.com/uililo/orthogonal-subspaces).

+## CPC model

 The CPC-big model and k-means checkpoints used in [Analyzing Speaker Information in Self-Supervised Models to Improve Zero-Resource Speech Processing](https://arxiv.org/abs/2108.00917).

 ## Encode CPC feature